CogSP/Yolov8-Car-Detection/README.md

 # YOLOv8 Implementation From Scratch for Car Detection

-In this project, we re-implemented the YOLOv8 architecture by [Ultralytics](https://docs.ultralytics.com/models/yolov8/), using it for car detection.
+In this project, we have re-implemented the YOLOv8 architecture by [Ultralytics](https://docs.ultralytics.com/models/yolov8/), using it for car detection.

 <img src="images/car-detection.jpeg" alt="car_detection" width="393" height="219">